Australia

 By Jeffrey Luckins

-After careful planning, the day of the AGM is here.
+After careful planning, D-day is here and you’re ready to run a successful AGM.
 The venue is ready, the Chairman and Company Secretary have coordinated their responses and the members are arriving.
-So, what are the order of the events?
+So, what is the order of the events?
 How do you handle disruptive members and what’s the voting etiquette?
-Whether it’s for an incorporated association, an unlisted public company or for a listed public company, the following are the common scenarios of AGM’s that can all be addressed in a similar manner.
+Whether the AGM is for an incorporated association, an unlisted public company or a listed public company, the following tips can guide you on how to run a successful AGM.

 Still in the planning phase?
 Read part one of this series first.